-A brain natriuretic peptide (BNP) test is a type of blood screening.
+A brain natriuretic peptide (BNP) blood test measures the levels of BNP in a person’s blood.
 Doctors use BNP tests to indicate how well the heart is pumping blood throughout the body.

 Many healthcare professionals find BNP tests useful in helping diagnose or monitor heart failure.